 Student and resident housing program.

-The Student and Resident Housing Program allows current Creighton University students and residents to request housing assistance with Creighton University Alumni while out on academic assignments.
+The Student and Resident Housing Program allows current Creighton University students and residents to request housing assistance with Creighton University Alumni and Parentswhile out on academic assignments or traveling for residency/job interviews.

 Please make all housing requests at least 8 weeks prior to desired move-in date and allow 2 weeks for your request to be processed by the Office of Alumni Relations.
 Requests have a better success rate if they are sent within an 8 – 16 week range before housing is needed.

-If an alumnus is willing to accommodate a student or can provide information on short-term housing that meets the student’s needs, the alumnus will be asked to contact the student directly.
-Students are asked to keep track of all alumni who contact them and to respond to every email or phone call they receive.
+If a Creighton affiliate is willing to accommodate a student or can provide information on short-term housing that meets the student’s needs, the affiliate will be asked to contact the student directly.
+Students are asked to keep track of all alumni, parents or other hosts who contact them and to respond to every email or phone call they receive, whether they accept the offer or not.

-Students are expected to discuss with alumni what they can contribute in payment (rent money, housework, meal preparation, etc.).
-This is specific to each alumnus and there is no set payment for Creighton alumni housing assistance.
+Students are expected to discuss with the housing hosts what they can contribute in payment (rent money, housework, meal preparation, etc.).
+This is specific to each host and there is no set payment for Creighton alumni housing assistance.

 All students who apply for a housing search are required to complete a follow-up survey regarding the housing request process, even if they are not able to secure housing through the Office of Alumni Relations.
 The survey will be sent to the student both when they complete this form and also when the Office of Alumni Relations notifies the student that their housing request has been emailed to alumni.